Virginia May Ratify The Equal Rights Amendment. What Would Come Next Is Murky

 In addition, proponents often argue that the ERA would help women get equal pay, and that it would help victims of gender-based violence seek justice.

 Conservative opponents often raise fears that the ERA would lead to the types of laws (or legal interpretations) that they oppose, particularly on issues like abortion.
 Meanwhile, some ERA proponents cite it as an important protection for abortion rights.
-(However, some proponents question whether this is a smart strategy, as the Daily Beast's Stephanie Russell-Kraft reported in 2018.)
+(However, some proponents question whether this is a smart strategy, as Stephanie Russell-Kraft reported in the Daily Beast in 2018.)

 State-level ERAs have been cited in cases protecting abortion funding, as Arizona Republic's Annalee Monroe reported in 2019.